SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: runs the given query at the cursor, not updating the state.
 - Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
   - text: text of the query (as a string).
 - Response payload: an instance of the `CommandData` object.
 - Error payload: a `null` value.